-Lyndon State College is excited to offer an exciting program just for Vermont high school students: the Early College Program.
-Lyndon’s Early College Program will allow approved students to choose from a variety of courses at Lyndon while exploring their choice of degree programs and experiencing the college academic environment.
+Lyndon is excited to offer an exciting program just for Vermont high school students: the Early College Program.
+Our Early College Program will allow approved students to choose from a variety of courses at Lyndon while exploring their choice of degree programs and experiencing the college academic environment.
 Each course successfully completed at Lyndon counts toward both high school and college.
-You must be at least 16 years old and enrolled full time in high school or in an approved home-school program in order to be considered for admission to the Early College program.
+You must be at least 16 years old and enrolled full-time in high school or in an approved home-school program in order to be considered for admission to the Early College program.

 Early College Program

-- Spend your senior year of high school taking classes at Lyndon State College.
+- Spend your senior year of high school taking classes at Lyndon.

 - Earn up to 30 college credits over two semesters.

 - Complete your high school graduation requirements at the same time.

 - Live on or off campus and enjoy access to all Lyndon has to offer.

 - Application Deadline has been extended to May 1 for fall 2018.

 - On-campus housing is available for eligible students.

 - Early College students can continue to participate in high school activities as long as the meet the VPA’s eligibility guidelines.